 To reliably provide the laboratory with a representative sample, standard sampling methods with descriptive steps must be applied with quality and consistency.
 All sampling must be consistently performed using accepted methodologies.
-It is the responsibility of the ITL to define a standard operating procedure that minimizes both imprecision and bias, and lists chronological steps that ensure a consistent and repeatable method.
+It is the responsibility of the ITL to define a standard operating procedure that minimizes both imprecision and bias and lists chronological steps that ensure a consistent and repeatable method.

-When sampling for compliance, ITL's are required to follow the sampling protocol listed on page 5 "Collection Procedure for Laboratory Compliance and Retention Samples".
-In addition, the following sampling guidelines shall be demonstrated by the laboratory when performing sampling at a licensed grower or processor:
+When sampling for compliance, all ITLs are required to follow the sampling protocol listed on page 5 of this document, "Collection Procedure for Laboratory Compliance and Retention Samples."
+In addition, the following sampling guidelines shall be demonstrated by the laboratory when performing sampling at a licensed grower or licensed processor: